Cinema of Ethiopia: History

-Little was known before internationally grossed films revived in 1990s.
+Little was known before internationally grossed films revived in the 1990s.
 Most of renowned figures responsible for recognition of Ethiopian films internationally are Haile Gerima, Salem Mekuria, Yemane Demissie, and Teshome Gabriel.
 In 1993, the Ethiopian Filmmakers Association (EFIMA) was launched with objective of boosting the film growth in Ethiopia.
 At the time, the organization only have 27 founding members who were employees of the Ethiopian Film Corporation, the only public enterprise representing the film industry.
 The organization grew with 150 members representing five regions of the country.
 It has been called the pioneer association to bear filmmakers in Ethiopia.

-In 2000s, Ethiopian films exceptionally outgrown and implemented Amharic language.
+In the 2000s, Ethiopian films exceptionally outgrown and implemented Amharic language.
 However, with distribution to DVD, some filmmakers worried about piracy.
 According to Addis Ababa Culture and Tourism Bureau, there was an increase of production into from 10 to 112 films in 2005–2012.
 In 2013, the Ethiopian government planned with stakeholders of various working sectors to draft a new film policy.
 These include imposing license, expanding film schools, taxations, increasing equipments, and helping filmmakers to encourage production in culturally and diversify background.
-However scholars such as Aboneh Ashagrie and Alessandro Jedlowski argued that the Ethiopian films may never satisfied to international premiere because of filmmaking preference in amateurish style and differ from foreign norms.
-There are also internationally grossed films in particular; Difret (2014) and Prince of Love (2015) became the most acclaimed film whereas Rebuni (2015) and Yewendoch Guday (2007) were domestically successful films.
+However scholars such as Aboneh Ashagrie and Alessandro Jedlowski argued that the Ethiopian films may qualified to international premiere because of filmmaking preference in amateurish style and differ from foreign norms.
+There are also internationally grossed films in particular; Difret (2014) and Price of Love (2015) became the most acclaimed film whereas Rebuni (2015) and Yewendoch Guday (2007) were domestically successful films.